jonathan-capers/HUMINT-AI-Study/README.txt

 3. Capers_Poster Board_24x36.pdf
 This document contains the poster board for this study, presented at the 2026 Intelligence Studies Consortium Symposium on 24 March 2026.

+4. Symposium Handout.pdf
+This document contains the information provided in the handout at the 2026 Intelligence Studies Consortium Symposium on 24 March 2026.